Eivind Liland

 How I Work

-I partner with teams on a contract basis — whether that means short-term consulting, extended project work, or strategic advisory.
+I partner with teams on a contract basis, billed hourly — whether that means short-term consulting or extended project work.

 I'm available for remote work globally, or on-site in the Berlin area.
-I am always happy to start with a quick conversation to find the engagement model that best suits your needs.
+Happy to start with a short call to see if it's a fit.

 Ready to talk?